This article is about

 • Manganese deficiency, while rare, can affect metabolic performance and bone integrity.

 Certain populations are at higher risk for mineral deficiencies.
 These include older adults, pregnant or breastfeeding women, athletes, and individuals with conditions such as chronic kidney disease or disordered eating.
+Around 30% of Americans have some form of micronutrient deficiency, with milder, subclinical deficiencies being more common than overt clinical deficiencies.

 Read more: Symptoms of macro and trace mineral deficiency